chuanqizhang/chuanqizhang.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I've been invited for a profile interview to highlight my experiences and achievements during my undergraduate studies, used for Wuhan University’s admissions publicity in my home province.
+I was invited for a profile interview to highlight my experiences and achievements during the undergraduate studies, used for Wuhan University’s admissions publicity in my home province.
 Check it out [here](https://mp.weixin.qq.com/s/vmqLsMbr36th2ia8ftulWQ) (in Chinese).